jfmedina05/jfmedina05/README.md

 ---

 ## About Me
-I build data-driven and intelligent systems at the intersection of hardware, software, and real-world impact.
+I build data-driven and intelligent systems at the intersection of hardware, software, and real-world impact, with experience in embedded systems and FPGA-based hardware acceleration.

 I’m especially interested in developing human-centered technologies in healthcare.